 Campus Police and residence life staff conduct fire drills at least one time per semester in each residence area.
 All occupants of a residence hall must leave the building immediately any time the alarm sounds.
 These drills are not announced and staff may enter each apartment, hallway and room to ensure compliance with proper evacuation procedures.
-Staff may take the time to note fire safety violations and students will be held accountable at that time.
+If staff discover fire safety or other violations, students will be held accountable at that time.